SwinIFS: Landmark Guided Swin Transformer For Identity Preserving Face Super Resolution: Related Work

 More recently, attention and transformer-based methods have advanced FSR by modeling long-range dependencies.
 Vision Transformers~\cite{dosovitskiy2021an} introduced global patch-based attention, but their high computational cost limited their use for low-level restoration.
 The Swin Transformer~\cite{liu2021swin} addressed this by employing hierarchical shifted-window attention, enabling efficient modeling of global context.
-Several FSR methods have since incorporated transformer modules, including FaceFormer~\cite{zhang2023faceformer}, UFSRNet~\cite{wang2024ufsrnet}, and W-Net~\cite{li2024wnet}, which combine attention with CNN branches or semantic priors.
+Several FSR methods have since incorporated transformer modules, including FaceFormer~\cite{zhang2023faceformer}, and W-Net~\cite{liu2025w}, which combine attention with CNN branches or semantic priors.
 These approaches achieve strong perceptual and structural performance but often require large memory and long training times, and are typically trained for a single upscaling factor.
-Moreover, explicit geometric priors such as facial landmarks remain underutilized in many transformer-based designs despite their effectiveness in guiding facial structure~\cite{chen2018fsrnet, yu2018face}.
+Moreover, explicit geometric priors, such as facial landmarks, remain underutilized in many transformer-based designs despite their effectiveness at guiding facial structure~\cite{chen2018fsrnet, yu2018face}.

 Overall, existing CNN and GAN methods struggle to balance high-frequency detail reconstruction with identity fidelity.
-At the same time, transformer models provide superior global modeling at the cost of complexity and limited structural conditioning.
+At the same time, transformer models provide superior global modeling, but at the cost of increased complexity and limited structural conditioning.
 These limitations motivate a unified approach that integrates explicit landmark priors with an efficient Swin Transformer backbone to improve structural coherence, identity preservation, and multi-scale robustness in face super-resolution.
 In addition, recent studies emphasize the growing need for multi-scale FSR systems capable of handling diverse real-world degradations such as compression, occlusion, and significant pose variation.
 Most current models are trained on a single fixed scale or under controlled laboratory conditions, limiting their generalization to practical scenarios in which facial resolution varies widely.
 Moreover, despite their demonstrated value in CNN and GAN architectures, structural priors are rarely embedded deeply into transformer backbones.
-This gap highlights the opportunity for new frameworks that seamlessly fuse geometric cues with global attention to achieve stable, identity-consistent reconstruction across both moderate and extreme upscaling factors.
+This gap highlights an opportunity for new frameworks that seamlessly integrate geometric cues with global attention to achieve stable, identity-consistent reconstruction across moderate and extreme upscaling factors.